Certified Career Counselor (CCC)

 - Documentation of Experience - Documentation is required to verify career experience including one of the following:

-- Attestations - You will be asked to attest that your work is your own, that your answers are correct, and that you have read the NCDA Code of Ethics and will abide by it.
+- Attestations - You will be asked to attest that your work is your own, and that you have read the NCDA Code of Ethics and will abide by it.
 Click here to read the NCDA Code of Ethics now.

 - Complete the CCC Case Studies - In order to assess your career counseling competencies, you will be given four case studies to review.
 The end of each case study asks very specific questions about how you would approach the case.
 Each question must be completed in a single sitting but you can take a break between questions.
 Once you look at the case study, you must complete your response within 60 minutes.
 You may not receive assistance from anyone else.
 After each case study, you may stop and return later.